-Canned pumpkin puree is quick and easy to use.
-Don't substitute fresh pumpkin puree; it will be too watery.
+Canned pumpkin purée is quick and easy to use.
+Don't substitute fresh pumpkin purée in this pie; it will be too watery.

 On a lightly floured surface, roll out pate brisee to a 13-inch round, about 1/8 inch thick.
 Fit into a 9-inch pie dish.
 Trim edge, leaving a 1-inch overhang: fold edge under and crimp as desired.
 Refrigerate 30 minutes.

 Preheat oven to 375 degrees.
 Line crust with parchment and fill with pie weights or dried beans; bake until crust is set, 30 to 35 minutes.
 Remove pie weights and parchment, and continue to bake until bottom of crust is lightly browned, about 10 minutes.
 Remove from oven and let cool slightly.
 Brush crust with egg white; let cool on a wire rack.